 Rent a Bike and Explore Coronado

 Once you arrive in Coronado, a great way to get around is by bike.
 The town is full of bike paths and you’ll get a much better sense of the area than sitting in the car.
+Biking around is a great way to explore Coronado on a day trip.

 There are a number of places to rent bikes, such as Holland’s Bikes and Beyond at the Coronado Ferry Landing.
 You can rent a bike by the hour, half day, or full day, depending on your plans.